-(AC)
+AC)

-This course provides experiences with a variety of painting techniques and media.
+This course provides experiences with a variety of painting techniques and media, including watercolor, acrylics, or oils.
 Subjects could include portraiture, still-life, or abstract painting.
 Development of creativity and individual expression is stressed.
 Evaluation is based on individual progress and skill.
 Work produced would be suitable for a college entrance portfolio.